unchainedio/deploy-dashmasternode/README.md

 None.

-Example Playbook

 ----------------
 This is an example playbook.

 NOTE: `gather_facts: no` is important to have.
 In building out the server we lockdown the root access to the machine.
 If you have `gather_facts: yes` the script will work the very first time and give errors after that, due to the fact that it defaults to using `root` access which after the first run is locked down with no password or ssh access.

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

     - hosts: masternodes
       gather_facts: no